*270 EDUCATION ALLOWANCE (last updated 09/01/2019 TL:SR-976)

-Rates of education allowance are provided for "school at post", "school away from post" and "home study/private instruction", and “special needs education allowance”.
+Rates of education allowance are provided for "school at post", "school away from post", "home study/private instruction", and “special needs education allowance”.
 Where a local school is deemed adequate by the Department of State, the "school at post" and the "school away from post" rates are identical.
 In this circumstance, the rate for "school away from post" does not reflect the costs of attending a boarding school but simply indicates the allowance available for an employee who desires to send his/her child away to school despite the availability of an adequate local school (see section 277.2 for allowable expenses).
 When a local school is deemed to be inadequate, a higher allowance rate is established to assist with the costs of attending a school away from the post.
 Separate rates are available for home study/private instruction (274.12b) and special needs education allowance (274.12c).
 An employee may not receive an allowance greater than the rate provided for the educational method selected except in connection with supplementary instruction or education of a special needs child.
 (Eff.
 09/01/2019 TL:SR-976)

 272.3 Selection of School (interim eff.
 7/5/2009 TL:SR-711; final eff.
 8/30/2009 TL:SR-715)